-The primary focus of the workshops is to provide lots of shooting time.
-Hands-on instruction is available on everything from camera settings to lighting techniques.
-Classroom sessions are a mix of technical and artistic discussions, post-processing demos, and critiques.
-Many photographers find that reviewing each other's work is one of the most stimulating parts of the workshop experience.
+The primary focus of the workshops was to provide lots of shooting time.
+Hands-on instruction was available on everything from camera settings to lighting techniques.
+Classroom sessions were a mix of technical and artistic discussions, post-processing demos, and critiques.
+Many photographers found that reviewing each other's work was one of the most stimulating parts of the workshop experience.

 "I have studied under Joe at several photography workshops over the past 3 years.
 The knowledge he shares with his classes is voluminous and covers a broad range of topics that usually leave me wanting more and more.
 His ability to convey complex technical topics such as cameras, post-processing techniques, storage and archival strategies and then effortlessly switch gears to the aesthetics and art of photography is simply incredible.
 He is an inspiration as well as a wonderful instructor and I'm glad to have continuing opportunities to learn from him." - Denver M.